Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

     2. The processor job runs every 5 minutes.
 Navigate to the Execution history page and verify that the job executes successfully.

-    3. The receiver jon will poll the result queue for new messages.
+    3. The receiver job will poll the result queue for new messages.
 Once the processor has processed the incoming messages it will post them there.

         To get the results navigate to the execution logs and run the following query